markusmueller73/Cryptor/README.md

 # Cryptor

 Simple application for Linux, MacOS and Windows to store your login datas in a xml- or decrypted-file.
 The en-/decoder is AES 256-bit.

+Please test this software with fictional accounts and report errors and suggestions of new/better functionality.

+Thank you and happy testing.

 # ToDos

-* create a settings dialog
+* create a settings dialog (to select language)
-* create a nicier print layout
-* create a passwords dialog
-* create a nicier about dialog to store all licenses
 * test on linux machines
 * test whole software

 # Version History

-Version 2.2.0
+**Version 2.3.0**
+* created a language procedure that can load languages via a xml file
+* added a create password dialog
+* added an about dialog with (hopely) all licenses
+* created a nicier print layout
+* minor bug fixes in the GUI and the password generator

+**Version 2.2.0**
 * added the AES 256-bit encryption for the database
 * added SHA2 256-bit encryption for the password(s)
 * fix minor bug in the GUI

-Version 2.1.0
+**Version 2.1.0**
 * fix many bugs in the GUI
 * create a more flexible passwords creator
 * save/load settings to/from a config file